Yi Hwang: Teachings

 Yi Hwang was the author of many books on Confucianism.
-He followed the dualistic Neo-Confucianism teachings of Chu Hsi, which views i (Chinese "li") and gi (Chinese "qi") as the forces of foundation of the universe.
+He followed the dualistic Neo-Confucianism teachings of Zhu Xi, which views i (Chinese "li") and gi (Chinese "qi") as the forces of foundation of the universe.
 Yi Hwang placed emphasis on the i, the formative element, as the existential force that determines gi.
 This school of thought contrasted with the school that focused on the concrete element of gi, established by Yi Hwang's counterpart Yi I. Understanding the determinative pattern of i would be more essential in understanding the universe than recognizing the principles that govern individual manifestations of gi.
-This approach of placing importance on the role of i became the core of the Yeongnam School, where Yi Hwang's legacy was carried on by prominent figures such as Yu Seong-ryong and Kim Seong-il.
+This approach of placing importance on the role of i became the core of the Yeongnam School, where Yi Hwang's legacy was carried on by prominent figures such as Yu Sŏngnyong and Kim Sŏngil.

 Yi Hwang was also talented in calligraphy and poetry, writing a collection of sijo, a three line poetic form popular with the literati of the Joseon period.